tbranyen/nodewii/README.md

 Getting involved
 ----------------

 If you find this project of interest, please document all issues and fork if you feel you can provide a patch.
-Testing is of huge importance; by simply running the unit tests on your system and reporting issues you can contribute!

-__Before submitting a pull request, please ensure lint checks pass.__